Duckulus/discord-http-interactions/README.md

 But it's also possible to receive events through an outgoing Webhook.
 Discord sends all Interactions to your server and you can use the [Interaction API](https://discord.com/developers/docs/interactions/receiving-and-responding) to respond to them.\
 For this to work you need to handle signature headers to verify that the requests are being sent by Discord and Acknoledge Discords Ping requests.
-This Project serves as an example for how to handle in this way.
+This Project serves as an example for how to handle Interactions in this way.

 ## How to use
 For instructions on how to run this project, check out the [Setup Guide](setup.md)